 Short-term opportunities with lifelong impact.

-The skills that communication majors develop — from critical thinking to content creation — are valuable in a variety of careers.
-Through internships, students apply those skills in professional situations and simultaneously learn what work environments best fit their personality and interests.
-For that reason, the communication department requires students to complete at least one two-credit internship before graduation.
+The skills that chemistry majors develop — from critical thinking to laboratory techniques — are valuable in a variety of careers.
+Through internships, students apply those skills in real-world situations and simultaneously learn what work environments best fit their personality and interests.

 - Build experience and work history